Virginia Polendakis Virginia Polendakis

 Paint, furniture, and finishes can enhance light, but if the layout is wrong, they’re working uphill.

 For example, in a 1960s country home I redesigned, prime light-facing areas were wasted on a laundry, bathroom, and small dining room with heavy curtains.
 By repositioning living zones and installing ceiling-height stacker doors facing the valley and ocean views, we brought natural light into the home’s heart.
+With the floorplan resolved, light finds its way, and materials and finishes help shape how it is experienced.

 Openings & Connections